Onboard, pay and manage employees in the Netherlands with Deel.

 Usually, to hire in the Netherlands, your business needs an entity.
 That means a local office, an address registered as a subsidiary, and an account with a local bank.
 All of this, plus navigating regional benefits, payroll, tax, and HR laws, can take months.

-the Netherlands also treats contractors differently than full-time employees, so misclassifying a contractor could lead to fines.
 Deel lets you hire employees in the Netherlands quickly, easily, and compliantly.
 We even automate tax document collection, payroll, benefits, and more.
+For your existing direct employees, we can manage your entire payroll operation from end-to-end.

 All the necessary benefits for the Netherlands